fluffinity/elfreader/README.md

 # elfreader
-A simple tool for reading ELF headers written in Rust
+A simple tool for reading ELF headers written in Rust.
+This is my way to learn the ELF file format.
+Inspired by the GNU binutil `readelf`

 # The tool is feature incomplete in the moment